Shortcuts

 Real estate network Orpi reported that sales were down 17% in the first 3 months of 2022 compared to the same period in 2021.
 Guillaume Martinaud, president of the Orpi network, told BFM at the end of February 2023: “The party’s over.
 We are seeing a rebalancing.
 We feel it very clearly in our agencies – there are no longer queues.
 I think what’s happening now is healthy,” he said of the drop in prices after two years of being “way too high.”

 “People are realizing that owning house is not what they really want”, comments Corinne Jolly, president of Particulier à Particulier.
-“They are moving away a little from the postcard image that there was at the end of confinement.”
+“They are moving away a little from the postcard image that there was at the end of the Covid-19 confinement.”

-2024 and Beyond
+2022 to 2024 and Beyond

 What Industry Reps Are Saying